LyfeCycle/lyfecycle-api/README.md

 	curl -i -X GET http://127.0.0.1:3000/locations/directns -d '{"startLat":"42.34", "startLong":"-70.9","destination":"kenmore"}' -H 'Content-Type: application/json'

 This contains Google's API return.
-Each route.leg.step of the return contains a key/value pair `alerts`, which contains any corresponding danger points.
+Each route.leg.step of the return contains an array `alerts`, which contains any corresponding danger points.

 ####Add a new location: